Stability

 The audit produces a remediation plan.
 What's a now job, what can wait.
 The goal is to get the site to a known-good baseline — current, secure, performing properly, backed up, and monitored.
 For some sites that's a few hours.
 For others it's a couple of days.
 It's a defined piece of work with a clear outcome.

 Then it's about staying there.
-A monthly maintenance plan — proactive, not reactive.
+A proactive site maintenance plan.
 Updates, monitoring, backup verification, performance tracking, security checks.
-The plan is flexible, it can for example include an SLA for response times and a small allocation of hours for the inevitable: a broken widget after a platform update, a page accidentally deleted, something that just needs someone to sort it, and quickly.
+The plan is flexible, it can for example include an SLA for response times and an allocation of time for the inevitable: a broken widget after a platform update, a page accidentally deleted, something that just needs someone to sort it, and quickly.

 As part of this we often serve as the technical contact point for the site — the address that receives the registrar notices, the security alerts, the platform warnings, the "action required" emails that would otherwise land in your inbox and either alarm you or get lost.
-We triage them, action what needs actioning, and come to you with the things that genuinely need a decision.
+We triage them, action what needs actioning, and come to you with the things that need your attention.
+No chaos, no surprises, just a solid and reliable foundation of your direct booking pipeline.